LaosOfficial Name: Lao People's Democratic Republic

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Laos, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Laos is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 The number of road accidents and fatalities in Laos has risen sharply in the last decade as the number of motor vehicles has increased.
 U.S. citizens involved in traffic accidents have been barred from leaving Laos before paying compensation for property damage or injuries, regardless of who was at fault.
-A driver involved in a traffic accident should remain at the scene and attempt to contact the police or wait for them to arrive to prepare an accident report.
+A driver involved in a traffic accident should remain at the scene and attempt to contact the police or wait for the police to arrive to prepare an accident report.
 If renting a car or motorcycle, contact the rental company and its insurance agent.
-If there is major damage, injury or death, contact the Consular Section or the Duty Officer at the U.S. Embassy.
-When renting a car, motorcycle, or bicycle, do not give your original U.S. passport to the owner of the vehicle as surety against loss, theft, or damage to the vehicle.
+If you are involved in an accident, you may contact the Embassy where the list of lawyers is available.
+When renting a car, motorcycle, or bicycle, we advise you not to give your original U.S. passport to the owner of the vehicle as surety against loss, theft, or damage to the vehicle.

 Traffic in Laos is chaotic, and road conditions are very rough.
 Few roads have lane markings.
 Where lane markings, road signs, and stoplights do exist, they are widely ignored.
 Many drivers are unlicensed, inexperienced, and uninsured.
 Driving under the influence of alcohol or illegal drugs is not uncommon, and penalties for such offenses may not be enforced.
 Theoretically, traffic moves on the right, but vehicles use all parts of the road.
 Motorcyclists pay little or no heed to cars.
 Motorcycles carry as many as five people, greatly impeding the drivers’ ability to react to traffic.
 The evening hours are particularly dangerous.
 Road construction sites are poorly marked, appear with no advance warning, and can be difficult to see at night.
 Roads are poorly lit, many vehicles have no operating lights, few bicycles have reflectors, and trucks without reflectors commonly park on unlit roads.